Project Management and Technical Debt

 The adage, “Act in haste, repent at leisure,” definitely applies to technical debt.
 People under deadline pressure take shortcuts, which is one of several ways in which project management is a key determinant of technical debt.
 Project management is also important in other ways.
 For example, a realistic plan takes into account the impact of technical debt.
 A superior plan sets aside time to address technical debt.

 As discussed in, Introduction to the Technical Debt Concept, the concept of technical debt is quite simple.
 However, when dealing with technical debt, you have a wide array of options for how to proceed.
 Therefore, it is important to know the full menu of these options, so that you can make informed selections among them.
-Whichever you choose, the general rule of thumb should always be, Avoid creating technical debt whenever possible.
+Whichever you choose, the general rule of thumb should always be to avoid creating technical debt whenever possible.

 Agile project management provides many opportunities to deal with technical debt.
 Here are some mechanisms you can consider in your projects.